 Soumya, Photography Editor and Contest Coordinator, is a senior in high school and enjoys photography, reading, listening to music, and running.
 Her work has been featured in many publications such as Teen Ink and Youthful Expressions.
 In her spare time, Soumya likes to volunteer through her local library and tutoring center.
 She also is very interested in science research and will be volunteering at a cancer research lab this summer.
 Currently, Soumya serves as the Student Ambassador for Classroom Central, president of the Students 4 Service Club, and co-president of the Operation Toy Drop Club.
 She hopes to spread her love for photography and is excited to be a part of the AK editorial team.

-Akshaj Mehta, Sci-Tech Kids Editor, is in 6th grade in a Charter School in Sacramento.
+Akshaj Mehta, Sci-Tech Kids Editor, is in sixth grade in a charter school in Sacramento.
 He loves reading and writing fiction.
 He is a die-hard Harry Potter fan and read all the books twice within a few months.
 Many of his stories and articles have been published in magazines and newspapers.
-His first book Super Mouse was published when he was 8 years old.
-He has also been writing for NANOWRIMO (National Novel Writing Month) for 2 years.
+His first book, Super Mouse, was published when he was eight years old.
+He has also been writing for NANOWRIMO (National Novel Writing Month) for two years.
 He has been a pianist since second grade and has mastered the Star Wars and Harry Potter theme songs.
-In addition, he is very active in Community Service activities and in 2014 was nominated for a local service award.
-In school his favorite subjects are history and math.
+In addition, he is very active in community service activities, and in 2016, he was Hometown Hero for KFBK Radio for the month of April and won the N Factor, a local service award.
+He is a student council member in the middle school.
+His favorite subjects in school are social studies and math.
 When he is not reading or writing, he likes to build Legos with his favorite so far being the Death Star.